yyclaire/World-Cup/README.md

 The visualization is created with D3.js and is annotated to show how the attendance of games involving the home country's team compared to every other teams' attendances.

+## Usage
+The highlighted green parts on the map represent for attended countries, and the yellow dots represent for host countries.
+At the end of the animation, users can navigate among years to see specifics.

 Original data: http://www.linguasport.com/futbol/internacional/mundial/seekff.asp

 ## Website Link